-Scott E HammAssistant Professor of Education and Director of Online Education College of Human Sciences and Educational Studies
+Scott E HammAssistant Professor of Education and Director of Online Education Kelley College of Business and Professional Studies

 - Bachelor of Science, Rehabilitation Education, Pennsylvania State University, 1985.

 - Master of Religious Education, Abilene Christian University, 1992

 - Doctor of Educational Ministry, Southwestern Baptist Theological Seminary, 2006.

 - Doctor of Philosophy, Nova Southeastern University, current.